AnkitLallOrganization/webapp/README.md

 Step 1: Clone the repository or download and unzip the source repository.

-Step 2: Create appropriate files in the IDE and write the code to test the API call in Postman.
+Step 2: Make changes in readme and create a PR.

+Step 2: Once the code is merged in the org repo the packer file creates an AMI in the aws console.
+Check for the ami.

-Step 3: Open Postman to Test the API's
+Step 3: Check if the packer has zipped your webapp.

-Step 4: Check the Database after each and every API is called to see the status in Database.
+Step 4: Run the aws infrastructure by doing Terraform init, terraform plan, terraform apply.
+The resources and EC2 instance is created.

+Step 5: Copy the IP4 address of the AMI created.

+Step 6: Hit the apis.

 Test the api